 - Meeting basic needs

 - Summer school to support transition for Y3,4,5

-Impact is measured both quantitatively (through progress and attainment data) with the expectation that pupil premium children make at least expected progress in line with their peers across the academic year (within MJS this is 6 steps progress, on average 1 step per half term, 2 steps per term etc.) and that progress for our pupils is inline with national progress trends.
+Impact is measured both quantitatively (through progress and attainment data) with the expectation that pupil premium children make at least expected progress in line with their peers across the academic year (within MJS this is 6 steps progress, on average 1 step per half-term, 2 steps per term etc.) and that progress for our pupils is in-line with national progress trends.
+We aspire for children who are below expectations to make accelerated progress so they catch up with their peers.
 For those strategies where data is not appropriate impact is measured qualitatively through feedback from pupils, parents and practitioners, questionnaires and observations.

 The government announced £1 billion of funding to support children and young people to catch up lost time after school closure because of COVID.
 This is especially important for the most vulnerable and disadvantaged backgrounds.
-For the financial year (September 2020-July 2021) the sum allocated to the school is calculated based on the number of pupils currently in school eligible at £80 per pupil-The amount for this year is £54,000.
+For the financial year (September 2020-July 2021) the sum allocated to the school was calculated based on the number of pupils who were at that time in school eligible at £80 per pupil-The amount for 2020-2021 and 2021-22 year combined was £52,000, we carried over £16,000 from 2020/21 into 2021-22.
 More information can be found here: https://www.gov.uk/government/publications/catch-up-premium-coronavirus-covid-19/catch-up-premium

 The school's internal data has shown that writing attainment has been impacted the most, followed by numeracy and then reading.
 The funding is being used across the year and the foci will change according to need.
 We have planned to use our funding in a range of ways and this is being reviewed and developed each term: